SDGGiesbrecht/Workspace/README.md

 ### Existing Projects

-To have Workspace take responsibility for an existing project, run this command the root of its repository:
+To have Workspace take responsibility for an existing project, run this command in the root of its repository:

 ```shell
 ~/.Workspace/Workspace/.build/release/workspace refresh